-WalzCraft deploys extensive optimization efforts to yield the most of all raw materials used in manufacturing our custom cabinet components.
-Whether for cabinet doors, moldings or other components, all grades of wood carry the same level of machining, profiling and sanding standards.
-So no matter what grade of wood your project requires, your order is assured to be of the highest quality.
+WalzCraft deploys extensive optimization efforts to yield the highest amount of usable raw materials when manufacturing our custom cabinet components.
+Whether for cabinet doors, moldings, or other products, all grades of wood carry the same level of machining, profiling, and sanding standards.
+Therefore, no matter what grade of wood your project requires, your order is assured to be of the highest quality.

 What Are The Differences Between Wood Grades?